tensorgi/GRAPE/README.md

 ## Pretraining

-Pretrain the T6 model using the prepared datasets.
+Pretrain the GRAPE and other models using the prepared datasets.
 The provided scripts support distributed training across multiple GPUs.

 1. **Using the Provided Bash Script**